mattbuergler/pdp-uq/README.md

     cd pdp-uq
     ```

 We recommend running pdp-uq in a virtual python environment using pipenv.
-The installation of pipenv is described in the [documentation](docs/python_env/setup_python_environment.md).
+How to setup the python environmetn including the installation of pipenv is described in the [documentation](docs/python_env/setup_python_environment.md).

 3. Install the required dependencies using pipenv: